 So guilt-free undies, do they exist?
 Are they hideous?
 Are they expensive?
 Well firstly i’m happy to report that they do exist and they’re not at all hideous (well most of them) and you seem to be able to get them for the same price as an average good-quality bra, which is very encouraging.
-As always the definition of ‘sustainable’ and ‘ethical’ is open to interpretation.
-I aim to give you all the information that you require to make your own decision on the issue, just remember sometimes all we can do it make the least bad choice.
+As always the definition of ‘sustainable’ and ‘ethical’ is open to interpretation so I’ve compiled a separate post on the sustainability / ethics of the most popular fibre types.
+You can use this to decide your own definition of ‘sustainable’ and ‘ethical’.
+Just remember, sometimes all we can do it make the least bad choice.

 I am quite taken with the garments by French brand Do You Green (see image above).
 This company offers bras, knickers, lounge and yoga wear from organic pinewood fibres from sustainable forests, which the company says absorbs perspiration twice as much as cotton and is softer than any other cloth.
 All of their materials are made in France, as is the dying, and both are is done to the Oekotex standard.
 Their packaging is also plastic free.
 It’s interesting that the company uses the term organic pinewood fibres but doesn’t give any details on the process involved in converting them to fibre.
 I wonder if the fibre they’re using is actually Rayon, a very popular cellulose based fibre.
 There is nothing wrong with making Rayon from sustainably sourced forests to Oekotex standard, but if this is the case i wonder why the company haven’t declared it.
 I’ll contact them and update this post with what i learn.